-This year’s theme is "Journey Through Time".
-The ice and snow sculptures will portray classic moments and places throughout the world and its fascinating past, present and future.
+This year’s theme is "What a Wonderful World".
+The ice and snow sculptures will portray the beauty of the world and its fascinating past, present and future.
 Walk past full-sized dinosaurs and mammoths even some humans on Mars.
 The glistening drama will be amped up with spectacular special effects using light, sound and projections.

 Dutch Ice Sculpture opening times

-Plan your visit to the Ice Scuplture Festival
+Plan your visit to the Ice Sculpture Festival